 For transfers to a country where the level of personal data protection has not been recognised as “adequate” by the competent Authority, we will either rely on a derogation applicable to the specific situation (e.g. if the transfer is necessary to perform our contract with you such as when making an international payment) or implement standard contractual clauses approved by the competent Authority to ensure the protection of your personal data.

-To obtain a copy of these safeguards or details on where they are available, you can send a written request to us as set out in section “How to contact us”.
+To obtain a copy of these safeguards or details on where they are available, you can send a written request to us as set out in section 9.

 Depending on the data protection laws which apply to your situation, you have the following rights:

-- To access: you can obtain information relating to the processing of your personal data, and a copy of such personal data.
+- To access: you may have the right to obtain information relating to the processing of your personal data, and a copy of such personal data.

-- To rectify: where you consider that your personal data is inaccurate or incomplete, you can require that such personal data be modified accordingly.
+- To rectify: where you consider that your personal data is inaccurate or incomplete, you can request that such personal data be modified accordingly.

 - To erase: you can require the deletion of your personal data, to the extent permitted by law.

-- To restrict: you can request the restriction of the processing of your personal data.
+- To restrict: in some circumstances, you can request the restriction of the processing of your personal data.

-- To object: you can object to the processing of your personal data, on grounds relating to your particular situation.
+- To object: In some circumstances, you can object to the processing of your personal data, on grounds relating to your particular situation.
 You have the absolute right to object to the processing of your personal data for direct marketing purposes, which includes profiling related to such direct marketing.

 - To withdraw your consent: where you have given your consent for the processing of your personal data, you have the right to withdraw your consent at any time.

-- To data portability: where legally applicable, you have the right to have the personal data you have provided to us be returned to you or, where technically feasible, transferred to a third party.
+- To data portability: where legally applicable, you may have the right to have the personal data you have provided to us, returned to you or, where technically feasible, transferred to a third party.

-If you require further information, or if you wish to exercise the rights listed above, please send a letter or e-mail to firstname.lastname@example.org.
+If you require further information, or if you wish to exercise the rights listed above, please send a letter or e-mail to the address set out in section 9 below.